 7. White Summer-Is-Coming Dresses

 Fashion decrees that everyone should own at least one little black dress, but there's an equally viable case to be made for the little white dress.
-Whether you opt for something loose and relaxed in a linen or cotton or something more formal with puff sleeves and lace embellishment, a white dress has long been a warm-weather staple.
+Whether you opt for something loose and relaxed in linen or cotton or something more formal with puff sleeves and lace embellishment, a white dress has long been a warm-weather staple.

 8. Denim Dresses